u2i/egis/docs/GETTING_STARTED.md

 RSpec.describe MyAthenaQuery do
   subject { described_class.run }

+  let(:table) do
-  let(:table) { ... } # define your databases and tables as you would define them in the code
+    # define your databases and tables as you would define them in the code
+  end

   before do
     table.upload_data([['Column 1', Time.utc(2020), 3]]) # you can use Table.upload_data to upload test data to S3